heyyyjiaming/DSS5104-MolecularPropertiesGNN/README.md

 * D-MPNN
 * RNN
 <br>
-<b>In this project, we also explored enhanced versions of the base model to further improve its discriminative capability beyond just AUC performance.<b>
+**In this project, we also explored enhanced versions of the base model to further improve its discriminative capability beyond just AUC performance.**

 ## Summary